-I heard a great homily last week and it really was relevant to my previous post, "Outreach".
-It is also a very relevant message to life.
+I heard a great homily a while ago and it really was relevant and it was a very relevant message to life.

 Even after the rich man ended up in the netherworld, he wasn't apologetic to poor Lazarus.
 He didn't see the value or dignity in the poor man who was at the bosom of Abraham.